 Which day is cheapest to fly to Manchester?

 The cheapest day to fly to Manchester is usually Thursday.
 At the moment, Sunday is the most expensive.

 What time of day is cheapest to fly?

-Manchester flights can be made cheaper if you choose a flight at midday.
+Manchester flights can be made cheaper if you choose a flight in the morning.
 Booking a flight in the afternoon will likely mean higher prices.

 As the oldest states in the U.S., New England states never fail to delight visitors with a brilliant combination of history, natural beauty and modern conveniences.
 New Hampshire, with its reputation for maple syrup, apple cider and stunning fall foliage, is no exception – nor is its largest city: Manchester.

 The city got its start as a major player in the textile industry, with mills, warehouses and plants dominating the cityscape into the early 20th century.
 Today, remnants of Manchester’s manufacturing roots are still visible in the city’s skyline, where centuries-old brick buildings sit next to towering skyscrapers, a nod to Manchester’s recent move into new modern areas of industry, including finance and technology.

 Visitors can explore Manchester’s past with a visit to The Millyard Museum, which traces the city’s past back 11,000 years to tell of the earliest inhabitants, the workers who built the city and the 21st-century persona that Manchester has since adopted.
 Another worthwhile stop is The Currier Museum of Art, where works by the likes of Matisse, Monet, Picasso and O’Keeffe are on display.